Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 tracing
 VPN
-well architected -- pillar -- cost optimization = avoiding unnecessary costs -- consumption model, analyzing and attributing expenditure, and using managed services to reduce the cost of ownership. well architected -- pillar -- operational excellence = running and monitoring systems to deliver business value -- erforming operations as code, annotating documentation, anticipating failure, and frequently making small, reversible changes. well architected -- pillar -- performance efficiency = using IT and computing resources efficiently and maintain this efficiency -- using serverless architectures, and designing systems to be able to go global in minutes well architected -- pillar -- reliability = consistently and correctly perform intended functions, Recover from infrastructure or service disruptions, Dynamically acquire computing resources to meet demand, Mitigate disruptions such as misconfigurations or transient network issues -- includes testing recovery procedures, scaling horizontally to increase aggregate system availability, and automatically recovering from failure. well architected -- pillar -- security = protecting information, systems, and assets while delivering business value through risk assessments and mitigation strategies -- Automate security best practices when possible, Apply security at all layers, Protect data in transit and at rest.
+well architected -- pillar -- cost optimization = avoiding unnecessary costs -- consumption model, analyzing and attributing expenditure, and using managed services to reduce the cost of ownership. well architected -- pillar -- operational excellence = running and monitoring systems to deliver business value -- performing operations as code, annotating documentation, anticipating failure, and frequently making small, reversible changes. well architected -- pillar -- performance efficiency = using IT and computing resources efficiently and maintain this efficiency -- using serverless architectures, and designing systems to be able to go global in minutes well architected -- pillar -- reliability = consistently and correctly perform intended functions, Recover from infrastructure or service disruptions, Dynamically acquire computing resources to meet demand, Mitigate disruptions such as misconfigurations or transient network issues -- includes testing recovery procedures, scaling horizontally to increase aggregate system availability, and automatically recovering from failure. well architected -- pillar -- security = protecting information, systems, and assets while delivering business value through risk assessments and mitigation strategies -- Automate security best practices when possible, Apply security at all layers, Protect data in transit and at rest.